mozguj/L10n-gu-IN/gu-IN/readme.md

 ## Introduction

 Style guides define the standard against which we determine a translation's quality.
 They contain rules that are both defined by Mozilla and by Mozilla's localization communities on how to best translate text in Mozilla products, websites, and other projects.
-By following these rules, a translator has a better chance of producing a high quality translation that represents Mozilla values and culture
+By following these rules, a translator has a better chance of producing a high quality translation that represents Mozilla values and culture.

 ## Why should we Localize?